bhatpranav/DATA_STRUCTURES/README.md

 # DATA_STRUCTURES

-This File contains folders that contain code for linear and non-linear data structures.
+This File contains code for linear and non-linear data structures.